 - Lead land width should be equal to nominal part lead width.
 The minimum lead to lead spacing should be ≥ 0.2mm to minimize shorting. - Lead land length should be equal to maximum part lead length + 0.2 mm outboard extension + 0.05mm inboard extension.
 The outboard extension ensures a large and inspectable toe fillet, and the inboard extension will accommodate any part misalignment and ensure a fillet. - Center pad land length and width should be equal to maximum part pad length and width.
 However, the minimum metal to metal spacing should be ≥ 0.17mm for 2 oz.
 Copper (≥ 0.1mm for 1 oz.
 Copper and ≥ 0.23mm for 3 oz.
-Copper) - A single 0.30mm diameter via shall be placed in the center of the pad land and connected to ground to minimize the noise effect on the IC.
+Copper) - Four 0.3mm diameter vias shall be placed in the pad land spaced at 1.2mm, and connected to ground to minimize the noise effect on the IC, and to transfer heat to the PCB.